Sidebar

 Animals Permitted in University Buildings/Facilities

-Individuals are prohibited from bringing any animal not listed below into any university building or on any university public transportation, at any time.
-If found, the animal and its handler will be asked to leave the building or public transportation immediately.
+Individuals are prohibited from bringing any animal not listed below into any university building, on any athletic or recreational field, or on any university public transportation, at any time.
+If found, the animal and its handler will be asked to leave the building, field, or public transportation immediately.

 The following animals are permitted in university buildings/facilities under this policy, with specific limitations.
-Privately owned animals may also be subject to IACUC display protocols.
+Privately owned animals may also be subject to IACUC oversight.

 - service animals

-- support animals (with prior approval from the campus disability services office)
+- support animals (with prior approval from the campus disability resources office)

-- therapy animals, on days when engaged in university-sponsored therapeutic programming (with certification from PAWS program)
+- therapy animals, on days when engaged in university-sponsored therapeutic programming (with certification from Pet Away Worry and Stress (PAWS) program)

 - animals brought for treatment to the veterinary medical facilities